TEIC/website/src/activities/council/meetings/tei-technical-council-p5-teleconference_2026-06-22.md

   * Arrange a task force between Board and Council members to work on fundraising / grant writing for P6.

 #### Council Homework for the P6 meeting on Wed 06-24
- Each of us will make an abstract model for bibliography in UML, and (if we feel up to it), take to to blueprint expression for encoding a bibliographic record.
+ Each of us will make an abstract model for bibliography in UML, and (if we feel up to it), take to blueprint expression for encoding a bibliographic record.